 Who will you Shave, Cut or Colour for?

-Each year in Australia, one in three men and one in four women will be diagnosed by cancer before the age of 75.
+Each year in Australia, one in three men and one in four women will be diagnosed with cancer before the age of 75.
 We believe a world without cancer is possible and we won’t stop until it’s a reality.

 Why shave for ACRF?